 And when you're living in the Big Leagues, you have to more and bigger decisions, faster, more often, and with less information.

 Those Who Can Write Big Checks Make Quick Decisions

 It's the world in which the decision-makers you are trying to reach, meet, and close live in their entire lives.

-Sure, sure the meeting they have with you about buying your widget, your SaaS, your training, your whatever is a big deal to you, but they have 10 more meetings today and each one is just like the one they're having with you...except they're all bigger, more urgent, and more impactful to the direction and fate of their company.
+Sure, sure the meeting they have with you about buying your widget, your SaaS, your training, your whatchamacallit is a big deal to you, but they have ten more meetings today after yours, and each one is bigger, more urgent, and more impactful to the direction and fate of their company.

-As you fret over whether to use a white or gray background on your PowerPoint slides, that C-Level decision maker you're meeting this afternoon is making decision such as:
+As you fret over whether to use a white or gray background on your PowerPoint slides, that C-Level decision-maker you're meeting this afternoon is making decisions such as: